 When it comes to location-based mobile app development, the first two elements are quite commonly used, whereas altitude is applicable only in the case of indoor navigation system.
 In its turn, navigation as a study that focuses on controlling and monitoring the movement of an object from one place to another, is contructed, brick by brick, out of several metrics:

 Various controllers (aerometer, hydroscope etc.)

 These controllers help to display the position of the device, but they need the starting point and GSM map-point both, and yet the radius that will be represented yet will be far too broad.
 The maximum accuracy can only be reached by a combination of GPS and internet connection when they both work.
-The navigation app works as follows, tracking the device’s location via GPS-nav first (within several kilometres area), Wi-fi or mobile internet second 2 (allows to track the device within 500 meters), then GSM is enabled, Bluetooth is number 4 and, eventually, it comes to the controllers as they provide the most precise geo-position of all, within 100-meter radius.
-The only issue the set-nav systems and services face today is the killing effect LBS has on a battery life, as this is pretty energy-consuming; so when you get to create one, there has to be a lesser evil chosen - less accurate location tracked or battery-life prolonged, all depending on the business logic you are willing to apply in your app.
+This is very important to consider when developing GPS-based location applications.
+The navigation app works as follows, tracking the device’s location via GPS-nav first (within several kilometers area), Wi-Fi or mobile internet second 2 (allows to track the device within 500 meters), then GSM is enabled, Bluetooth is number 4 and, eventually, it comes to the controllers as they provide the most precise geo-position of all, within a 100-meter radius.
+The only issue the set-nav systems and services face today is the killing effect LBS has on battery life, as this is pretty energy-consuming; so when you get to create one, there has to be a lesser evil chosen - less accurate location tracked or battery-life prolonged, all depending on the business logic you are willing to apply in your app.

 The huge scope of operations is connected to the backend server, as the database with places, users, reviews, comments, etc. is supposed to be stored there altogether with all the location changes and the potential places he could go to using your local search app.